curtisackland/4483-game/README.md

 If you have the Build folder, run the Apex Extermination Lone Operative.exe.

-If you don't have the build folder, you will need to open the project in Unity and build it and then run it.
+If you don't have the build folder, you will need to open the project in Unity 2022.3.9f1, build and then run the game.

 ## How to Play